VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter07.md

-# Chapter 6 of Part 2 Panel and Its Derived Class
+# Panel and Its Derived Class

 ## Brief Introduction of Panel Class Control